Hyde F.C. (1885): Local leagues

 Hyde was a founder member of the Lancashire League in 1889–90, securing the services of former Blackburn Rovers player James Beresford, and raising £600 via a share issue.
 The club finished 10th out of 13 (one club having been expelled), and, as one of the bottom four clubs, had to seek re-election.
 Hyde was the only one of the quartet not re-elected, replaced by West Manchester, so became a founder member of The Combination.
 Again the club only lasted one season in league football, finishing 7th of 9, and not bothering to send a representative (or an apology) to the Combination's AGM to plead for its re-election.

 The club found it too difficult to compete at that level, problems being exacerbated by a cotton trade crisis that saw many of the district's factories idle, and dropped into more local football; in 1892 it was one of the 12 founder members of the Football Federation, a competition for clubs in and around Manchester.

 The club was in such financial difficulties that, during the 1892–93 season, it was suspended twice for not paying expenses, once to Fairfield and once to Bury.
 In May 1893 the limited company was dissolved; despite this, the club finished third in the initial Federation table, its 21 points from 18 matches being nine behind champion Ashton North End.

 Collapse and revival

 The club duly continued for the 1893–94 season, but its season was disastrous; after 1 draw and 8 defeats in the Federation, the losses including a 14–0 defeat at Ashton North End, it was suspended again in March 1894 and its results expunged.

-Hyde continued on a desultory level over the next few years, playing friendly matches, and in 1900 revived by joining the Manchester League.
+Hyde continued on a desultory level over the next few years, playing friendly matches, and in 1900 revived by joining the Manchester Football League.
 The club gained its only honour in 1901–02 when it won the Manchester League title; it finished level on points with Newton Heath Athletic, and, although Hyde had a slightly worse goal average, the rules of the competition meant that teams finishing level on points at the top had to play off for the championship.
 Hyde scored the only goal of the championship game to take the title for the only time.